joonwooahn/AppleVisionPro-Teleop-ZEDstream/README.md

 VisionProTeleop with ZED camera streaming
 ===========

-Based on the original [VisionProTeleop](https://github.com/Improbable-AI/VisionProTeleop), this enhanced version adds ZED camera streaming capabilities.
+Based on the original [VisionProTeleop](https://github.com/Improbable-AI/VisionProTeleop), this repository enhanced version adds ZED camera streaming capabilities.
 The original implementation enables Apple Vision Pro to connect with PC via WiFi network, allowing PC to receive head, wrist, fingers, and other tracking data from Apple Vision Pro.
-This repository extends that functionality by adding real-time streaming of ZED (2i) camera images from PC to Apple Vision Pro using WebRTC technology.
+This extends that functionality by adding real-time streaming of ZED (2i) camera images from PC to Apple Vision Pro using WebRTC technology.

 **NEW FEATURES:**
 - 🎥 **Real-time ZED Camera Streaming**: Stream ZED camera footage from PC to Apple Vision Pro via WebRTC
 - 🔄 **Improved Connection Stability**: Enhanced gRPC server restart logic and automatic reconnection
 - 📊 **Connection Monitoring**: Real-time connection status monitoring and debugging tools
 - 🛠️ **Better Error Handling**: Robust error handling with automatic retry mechanisms

-> **For a more detailed explanation, check out this short [paper](./assets/short_paper_new.pdf).**

 ## How to Use